MArhamAA1422/b6-learning/react/basics.md

 If you pass wrong type → React gives a **warning in console**, not an error.

 #### props = external data, state = internal data

+## React Fragments
+A Fragment lets you group multiple elements without adding an extra DOM node (like a `<div>`).

+Use Fragments for cleaner, semantic, and optimized DOM.

+## Synthetic Events in React

+In React, events (like onClick, onChange, onSubmit) are wrapped inside a `SyntheticEvent object`.

+- It’s a cross-browser wrapper around native DOM events.

+- Provides the same interface as native events (event.target, event.preventDefault(), etc.).

+- React does this to:

+   - Ensure consistent behavior across browsers.

+   - Improve performance (by reusing event objects with pooling).